Shia Islam in Australia: Lebanon

-While Lebanese migration to Australia could be traced back as early as the second half of the 19^{th} century, the main and largest wave (1976–1990) of Lebanese—including Shia Lebanese—migration was triggered by the Lebanese Civil War.
+While Lebanese migration to Australia could be traced back as early as the second half of the 19th century, the main and largest wave (1976–1990) of Lebanese—including Shia Lebanese—migration was triggered by the Lebanese Civil War.
 During this period of immense instability and conflict, Shias faced intense persecution, particularly in southern Lebanon, where they were targeted by militias and Israeli incursions, and became directly affected by the large-scale Israeli invasions of Lebanon in 1978 and 1982.
 Australia's Lebanon Concession relaxed migration criteria, enabling the influx of more than 20,000 civil war refugees, over half of which were Muslim.
 This included many Shias from deprived rural areas, who primarily settled in Sydney, where 75% of the Lebanese-born population was concentrated.

 Lebanese Shia migration to Australia continued albeit at a slower pace post-1990 in a country reeling from the civil war, Israeli occupation, and associated socio-political challenges.
 These migration trends were driven by the need to escape violence, economic collapse, and sectarian marginalization, with Australia offering safety and family reunification opportunities.
 In the 2021 census, over 248,000 Australians reported Lebanese ancestry.
 Of those born in Lebanon, Muslims composed the highest population of 39,408, or 45.1% of all people born in Lebanon.
 These figures, combined with the insecurity and persecution faced by Lebanese Shia in recent decades, support the view that Shia Muslims make up a considerable portion of the quarter million people with Lebanese ancestry in Australia today.

 Pakistan

 Substantial Pakistani migration to Australia began in the 1970s after the White Australia Policy ended.
 Many were educated, middle-class Pakistanis arriving through skilled and family migration programs.
-By 2019, the Pakistani-born population reached 91,000, with a notable portion, estimated at around 15% (or about 30 million people), being Shia Muslims, reflecting Pakistan's religious demographics.
+By 2019, the Pakistani-born population reached 91,000, with a notable portion, estimated at 15% (or about 30 million people), being Shia Muslims, reflecting Pakistan's religious demographics.
 They often settle in urban areas like Sydney and Melbourne, contributing to professional sectors.